long-910/chrome-reclip/README.md

 2. Right-click a YouTube video link → "Save to ReClip"
 3. Open the popup to view saved videos
 4. Change language/log output in the top-right settings
+5. When password protection is enabled:
+   - Set password on first access
+   - Password authentication required for subsequent access
+   - No re-authentication needed during session

 ---